Rural Minnesota needs you to vote.

 Investing in new housing and senior living facilities offers an opportunity to incorporate sustainable community design and ensure long-term energy savings.
 Resources are currently available at the state and federal level to build zero emission communities and housing with near zero energy costs; it’s time for our towns to seize this moment!

-See Housing Needs and Solutions in Rural Minnesota
+See Candidate Guide to Housing Needs and Solutions in Rural Minnesota

 See MNCIFA, passed in 2023, to help communities access money for renewable energy projects from individual homes to city-wide systems.